lat-murmeldjur/weeb-3/README.md

 The aforementioned architecture further depends on the following code modules:
 - The protocol handlers for handshake, hive, pricing, pseudosettle and retrieval (src/handlers.rs)
 - The accounting functions, such as calculating chunk prices, reserving, crediting, refreshing (src/accounting.rs)
-- The retrieval logic such as selecting peers to retrieve chunks from, joining files or triggering manifest interpretations (src/retrieval.rs)
+- The retrieval logic such as selecting peers to retrieve chunks from, decrypting chunks, joining files and triggering manifest interpretations (src/retrieval.rs)
 - The manifest interpretation logic (src/manifest.rs)
 - Common methods and struct declarations including DOM manipulation, calculating proximity orders, validating content addressed and single owner chunks, calculating feed addresses, and encoding/decoding resource groups to communicate through byte channels e.g. towards the interface (src/conventions.rs)